Splinter0/CrossCheck/README.md

 Currently only one attack is available for use, slowly as other vulnerabilities get disclosed publicly more will be added.

-The attack available is to test Swedish BankID configurations, related to the research that can be found [here](https://mastersplinter.work/bankid)

 This tool requires:
 - `go >= 1.21.6`
 - `chromium` or `google-chrome` and the respective headless driver
+- `imagemagick` for attacks against PassKey QR codes

 After installing those dependencies the tool can be run with `go run .`.

+## Attacks available

+Some attacks related to public research are available to play around with:

+- Testing Swedish BankID configurations, related to the research that can be found [here](https://mastersplinter.work/research/bankid)
+- PassKey CTAP man-in-the-middle `FIDO:/` as deep-links, related to the research that can be found [here](https://mastersplinter.work/research/passkey)

 ## Attack steps